 Stop.
 Just stop.
-The Veteran community needs a sharp knife-hand to the face, and peel off the façade that we’re somehow not a functioning part of society.
+The Veteran community needs a sharp knife hand to the face, and peel off the façade that we’re somehow not a functioning part of society.
 Veterans are having a hard enough time reintegrating into civilian life without the help of those who portray us as defeated and broken.
 “Assimilation and reintegration” is not the same as being dysfunctional.
 Is this a shot across the bow?
 You’re damn right it is.

 I only served for 2 years, 9 months, and 8 days.
-Yet, that miniscule amount of time has had an indelible impact on not only my life, but the lives of those around me, and in my community.
+Yet, that minuscule amount of time has had an indelible impact on not only my life, but the lives of those around me, and in my community.
 That impact, however, is non-destructive.
 I choose to lead by example, and by the values I learned serving in the shittiest places on earth.

 You see, Veterans are in a unique situation.
 It doesn’t matter how or why we served our country.
 It doesn’t matter how many medals we earned, or even how much of the suck we had to embrace.
-All that matters is that we (generally) are venerated in our society, and whether you choose to accept it or not, you are a role-model of those around you.
+All that matters is that we (generally) are venerated in our society, and whether you choose to accept it or not, you are a role model of those around you.

-Every turd that brings dishonor to our profession by screaming that they’re dysfunctional—the one’s that share memes that make us look weak and broken—is only serving to create a narrative that is counter to what we have done, and what we will continue to do.
+Every turd that brings dishonor to our profession by screaming that they’re dysfunctional—the ones that share memes that make us look weak and broken—is only serving to create a narrative that is counter to what we have done, and what we will continue to do.

 Carry the Ruck